m-shimizu/Samples_Gazebo_ROS/src/crawler_robot_ros/README.md

 You can use gc\_ds4 or gc\_dux60 instead of gc\_bsgp1601.
 gc\_ds4 means a game controller as the Dual Shock 4 of SONY.
 gc\_dux60 means a game controller as the JC-DUX60 of ELECOM.
+gc\_jyp62 means a game controller as the 400-JYP62US of SANWA.
 gc\_bsgp1601 means a game controller as the BSGP1601 of iBUFFALO.

 ## Model and plugin.